Plan Your Visit

 The Museum is located at 411 Elm at Houston streets in the West End Historic District of downtown Dallas.

-To ensure a quality experience for all, photography and videotaping is not permitted on the sixth floor or exhibit galleries.
+To ensure a quality experience for all, photography and videotaping are not permitted on the sixth floor or exhibit galleries.
 Photos may be taken from the window on the seventh floor.
 Food, beverages and the use of cell phones and pagers are prohibited in the galleries.
 The Museum is a nonsmoking environment, including e-cigarettes.

 Weekends and holidays can be very busy.
 To ensure the entry day and time of your choice, we recommend that you purchase tickets in advance ONLINE as we may sell out early.